Mumbai woes: Cars on footpath, pedestrian on roads

-Every day, thousands of Mumbaikars risk their life and limb by walking on roads amid heavy traffic, as footpaths have been practically converted into parking lots.
-In the first part of our campaign to return pavements to pedestrians, Chetna Yerunkar visits some of the most congested footpaths of Mumbai
+Every day, thousands risk their life by walking on roads amid heavy traffic, as footpaths have been practically converted into parking lots.
+We look at some of the most congested footpaths of Mumbai

 Despite having a population of over 12 million, Mumbai is not at all a pedestrian-friendly city, and the encroachment of its footpaths by motorists is proof of this.
 The apathy of authorities in dealing with offenders has exacerbated the situation.